nckstwrt/CM0102Patcher/README.md

 ## Updates

 v2.16:
-* Added Misc Patch "Android11Patch" - For support CM0102 on Android 11
+* Added Misc Patch "Android11Patch" - For supporting CM0102 on Android 11
 * Added Misc Patch "No Complaining About Training New Positions"
 * Sort Club Names in History Editor now updates Club Rivalries too
 * Moves Champions League to 22nd May for "All Tested 2020 + Saturn Patches"